Retrograde cricopharyngeus dysfunction

-A esophagus distended with trapped air in a subject with R-CPD.
+An esophagus distended with trapped air in a subject with R-CPD.
 In normal persons, normal swallowed air travels back up to the esophagus.
 The neural pathway mediating belching directs opening of the upper esophageal sphincter in response to esophageal air filling; in R-CPD this mechanism fails and there is no upper esophageal sphincter opening.
 NB: This image was taken using a rigid scope without insufflated air.

-Retrograde cricopharyngeus dysfunction (R-CPD; also known as the inability to belch syndrome or abelchia) is a medical condition first identified by gastroenterologist Dr. Peter Kahrilas, in 1987.
+Retrograde cricopharyngeus dysfunction (R-CPD; also known as the inability to belch syndrome or abelchia) is a medical condition first identified by gastroenterologist Dr. Peter Kahrilas in 1987.
 However, the condition began to receive significant attention only following a 2019 report by ENT surgeon Dr. Robert Bastian that described a very high rate of symptomatic relief from injection of botulinum toxin into the cricopharyngeus muscle.
-Uniquely, awareness of the condition has spread predominantly through patients themselves, rather than the medical community, via numerous social media forums.
+Awareness of the condition has spread predominantly among patients themselves, rather than the medical community, via forums and social media.
 Awareness of the condition amongst primary care physicians and specialists remains low and patients report needing to employ online research to find specialists who are familiar with and can treat the condition.